Period-doubling bifurcation

 In dynamical systems theory, a period-doubling bifurcation occurs when a slight change in a system's parameters causes a new periodic trajectory to emerge from an existing periodic trajectory—the new one having double the period of the original.
 With the doubled period, it takes twice as long (or, in a discrete dynamical system, twice as many iterations) for the numerical values visited by the system to repeat themselves.

 A period-halving bifurcation occurs when a system switches to a new behavior with half the period of the original system.

 A period-doubling cascade is an infinite sequence of period-doubling bifurcations.
-Such cascades are a common route by which dynamical systems develop chaos.
+Such cascades are one route by which dynamical systems can develop chaos.
 In hydrodynamics, they are one of the possible routes to turbulence.